khwilson/RedrawStates/README.md

 > node server.js
 ```

 and then point your browser to `localhost:8080/map.html`.
-If you do try to make
-sense of it, greenish shades represent state where Clinton wins and reddish shades
-represent where Trump wins.
+Or, if you want, go
+[here](khwilson.github.com/maps/map.html) for the latest live version.

 ## Acknowledgements